He-Wenhao/ML-LinearSpace/README.md

 name = 'methane';                         # name of the molecule properties = pyscf_func(params, elements, pos, name); # infer the properties of molecules
 ```
+The script calculate properties of a methane molecule whose atomic species and coordinates are directly defined in the script as "elements" and "pos".
+The function pyscf_func takes related settings and molecular properties as input and output the predicted properties into file 'output/inference/methane.json' in the same format as the orca inference output.
+Note that all input information for the PySCF script is atomic species and coordinates, and the starting point DFT will be calculated using PySCF within our package.

 4. Instructions for use